haliphax/stream-raiders-thanks/README.md

 - `TOKEN` is your OAuth token, which you can obtain using the [Twitch Token Generator]

-If you don't want for the username of the player to be included in the automated response, remove `&includeUsername=1` from the URL.
+If you don't want the username of the player to be included in the automated response, remove `&includeUsername=1` from the URL.

 You can either load the page up in a tab as you normally would any other